 Flights to and from the trip.

 We stay in the ‘best available’ at each location.

 In Alaska, If you design your tours around four-star hotels you become very limited as to where you can go.
 All the hotels and cabins we use are clean and have private baths.

 In Anchorage, we stayed at the Hampton Inn.

 Possible to share a room with another cyclist to avoid single supplement.

 Map & Routes

-Equipped with 21 or 24 speed Shimano, rear-rack, water bottle and day pack.
+Each bike is equipped with 21 or 24 speed Shimano index shifting, smooth rolling tires, and is Alaska Equipped with fenders, rack, water bottle and day pack.